godatadriven/godatadriven-blog/content/cross-realm-trust-kerberos.md

 - what is Kerberos and how to set up a Kerberos server:  <a href="kerberos_kdc_install.html" target="_blank">Kerberos basics and installing a KDC</a>
 - how to set up cross-realm trust between an Active Directory and the KDC server -- this blog
-- how to use Kerberos with Cloudera Manager and Hadoop -- work in progress...please check back later...
+- how to use Kerberos with Cloudera Manager and Hadoop:(<a href="kerberos-cloudera-setup.html" target="_blank">Setting up Kerberos authentication for Hadoop with Cloudera Manager</a>)

 **Cross-realm trust** describes situations when clients (typically users) of one realm use Kerberos to authenticate to services (e.g. server processes) which belong to another realm.
 Let's say that clients in realm A want to use the services in realm B. In this case, the administrator needs to configure that realm B *trusts* the realm A by sharing a key between the two involved KDCs (of the two different realms).
 In the above example the key would have the krbtgt/B@A form and should be added to both KDCs with the same key.
 By default cross-realm trust is unidirectional, meaning that if you also want the users from realm B to access services in realm A, you need to add another key (krbtgt@A/B).
 More about cross-realm trust: <a href="http://www.zeroshell.org/kerberos/Kerberos-cross-authentication/" target="_blank"> Cross Authentication </a>.